 Legit suppliers like Adafruit do a much better job in that regard, but our project rarely uses their sensors because they are often festooned with regulators, level shifters, and other ‘user-friendly’ elements that push the sleep current out of our power budget.
 Sparkfun boards usually have leaner trim, but with all the cheap PCB services available now I’m tempted to just roll my own.
-But I keep running into the problem that in ‘prototype quantities’ the individual parts can cost more than modules with the reflow already done – and that’s before everything gets sand-bagged with shipping charges larger than the rest of the project combined.
+Thing is, I keep running into the problem that in ‘prototype quantities’ the individual sub-components often cost more than complete eBay modules with the reflow already done – and that’s before everything gets sand-bagged with shipping charges larger than the rest of the project combined.

-These sensors use coplanar traces to filter high frequency output from a 555 oscillator, but you’re lucky to see more than 400 raw counts reading that smoothed output with Arduino’s 10-bit ADC.
+These sensors use coplanar traces to create high frequency output from a 555 oscillator, but you’re lucky to see a range of more than 400 raw counts reading that filtered output with Arduino’s ADC.
 On 3.3v systems, you can remove the regulator, jumper the in->out pads, and then combine the sensor with an ADS1115 for 15-bit resolution.
-But I found you can’t push that combination to high gain settings because the 1115’s low input impedance starts draining the peak detector cap. too quickly.
+But I found you can’t push that combination past the ±4.096V gain setting or the 1115’s input impedance starts draining the peak detector cap. too quickly.
 That still gives you a working range of several thousand counts as long as you remember that the ADS1115 uses an internal vRef – so you also need to monitor the voltage supply to the sensor.
 Trying to read the sensors output with my EX330 when the sensor was running brought the output voltage down by about 0.33v and it’s got 10MΩ internal impedance similar to the ADS – so a cheaper voltmeter will knock the output from this sensor around even more.
 Differential readings against GND can reduce this problem somewhat because that doubles the ADC impedance for a given range.

-A quick search reveals plenty of approaches to making the sensor ready for the real world, but I’ve had success hardening many different types of sensor modules with an epoxy + heat-shrink method that lets you inspect the condition of the circuits later:
+A quick search reveals plenty of approaches to making the sensor ready for the real world, but I’ve had success hardening many different types of sensor modules with a epoxy + heat-shrink method that lets you inspect the circuits as they age:

 Cable & Epoxy Mounting: (click images to enlarge)